A Vertically Orientated Dark Matter Halo Marks a Flip of the Galactic Disk: Comparison with cosmological simulations

-We take the average of $p_{\rm DM}$ and $q_{\rm DM}$ measured at $r=15,30,50$ kpc for all the 94 TNG50 and 11 Auriga galaxies, and compare them with the Milky Way DM axis ratio obtained by our default model with constant $p_{\rm DM}$ and $q_{\rm DM}$.
-As shown in Figure~\ref{fig:pq}, this particular DM halo shape/orientation of the Milky Way is not typically anticipated by the $\Lambda$CDM model for galaxy formation and is a rarity in either TNG50 or Auriga.
+We took the average of $p_{\rm DM}$ and $q_{\rm DM}$ measured at $r=15,30,50$ kpc for all 94 TNG50 and 11 Auriga galaxies and compared them with the Milky Way DM axis ratio obtained by our default model with constant $p_{\rm DM}$ and $q_{\rm DM}$.
+As is shown in Figure~\ref{fig:pq}, this particular DM halo shape of the Milky Way is not typically anticipated by the $\Lambda$CDM model for galaxy formation and is a rarity in both TNG50 and Auriga.
 Nevertheless, a total of 13 out of the 105 TNG50/Auriga galaxies are found within the $3\sigma$ confidence interval of our model results for the Milky Way.
-The three within $1\sigma$, TNG50 501208, TNG50 546474, and Auriga 12, have intrinsically oblate DM halos but with the long-intermediate axis plane vertically aligned with the stellar disk.
+The three within $1\sigma$, TNG50 501208, TNG50 546474, and Auriga 12, have intrinsically oblate DM halos, but with the long-intermediate axis plane vertically aligned with the stellar disc.

-We further show the DM axis ratios of TNG50/Auriga galaxies measured at different radii in Figure.~\ref{fig:pq_var} and compare them with the Milky Way DM axis ratio obtained by the model with varying $p_{\rm DM}(r)$ and $q_{\rm DM}(r)$.
-The above three galaxies with average axis ratios within $1\sigma$ actually have twisted DM halos that are more oblate in the inner regions and become more vertically aligned in the outer regions.
+We further show the DM axis ratios of TNG50/Auriga galaxies measured at different radii in Fig.~\ref{fig:pq_var} and compare them with the Milky Way DM axis ratio obtained by the model with varying $p_{\rm DM}(r)$ and $q_{\rm DM}(r)$.
+The above three galaxies, with average axis ratios within $1\sigma$, actually have twisted DM halos that are more oblate in the inner regions and become more vertically aligned in the outer regions.
 TNG50 483594, outside of $1\sigma$ but within $3\sigma$, exhibits a similar trend but is intrinsically rounder.
-Although not statistically significant, the Milky Way DM halo is likely to show a similar trend, as suggested by our model with varying $p_{\rm DM}(r)$ and $q_{\rm DM}(r)$.
-The radial variation of DM halo shape we found, although tentative, is consistent with recent results from the modelling of Sagittarius stream \citep{Vasiliev2021MNRAS.501.2279V}.
+Although not statistically significant, the Milky Way DM halo is likely to show a similar trend, as is suggested by our model with varying $p_{\rm DM}(r)$ and $q_{\rm DM}(r)$.
+The radial variation in the DM halo shape that we found, although tentative, is consistent with recent results from the modelling of the Sagittarius stream \citep{Vasiliev2021MNRAS.501.2279V}.